patchlevel/event-sourcing/docs/normalizer.md

 }
 ```
 :::tip
-You can also rename properties to events without having a backwards compatibility break by keeping the serialized name.
+You can also rename properties in events without having a backwards compatibility break by keeping the serialized name.
 :::

 :::note
 NormalizedName also works for snapshots.
 But since a snapshot is just a cache, you can also just invalidate it,
-if you have backwards compatibility break in the property name
+if you have a backwards compatibility break in the property name.
 :::

 ## Ignore